-rename - Quickly rename a file or directory
+globus rename - Rename a file or directory on an endpoint

-The rename command renames a file or directory on an endpoint.
+The globus rename command renames a file or directory on an endpoint.

 The old path must be an existing file or directory.
 The new path must not yet exist.

-The new path does not have to be in the same directory as the old path, but most endpoints will require it to stay on the same filesystem (you can not rename across a filesystem boundary).
+The new path does not have to be in the same directory as the old path, but most endpoints will require it to stay on the same filesystem.

-The endpoint name must be entered twice (in the old and new paths) for the sake of path syntax consistency.
+The endpoint must be entered twice for the sake of path syntax consistency.